kingaling/pydf2json/README.rst

 To Do
 -----

-1. Decryption
-    - [ ] Need to read the newest PDF standard and add the V5 encryption/decryption algorithms.
+1. Nothing pending at the moment.